 PURPOSE

-To provide the highest quality behavioral health services to consumers by effectively communicating/coordinating care with co-treating providers.
+To provide the highest quality health care services to consumers by effectively communicating/coordinating care with co-treating providers.

 POLICY

 At Hamilton Center, Inc. (HCI) coordination of care is a fundamental principle to an effective system of care for the consumer.
 Optimal coordination of care is achieved through the exchange of information with other health care providers involved in the individual’s care to ensure: